bassanilab/NewAnce/README.md

  -spRE,--spectrumFilter <arg>       If this option is set, only spectrum ids that match this regexp are used.
 If not set no filtering is performed.
- -upFa,--uniProtFastaFile <arg>     Fasta file with coding or canonical proteins (e.g. UniProt fasta file) -v,--version                       Version of NewAnce software -wP,--write2ParamFile <arg>        Filename where parameters should to written.
+ -upFa,--uniProtFastaFile <arg>     Fasta file with coding or canonical proteins (e.g. UniProt fasta file) -v,--version                       Version of NewAnce software -wP,--write2ParamFile <arg>        Filename where parameters should be written to.
 ```

 The comand line options in more detail: